CoraliePicoche/Seasonality/script/README.md

 #19th March 2018 (AS)
-* `check_for_stability_m`: A script which checks for convergence in the saved files, based on species richness, total abundance over a cycle, maximum biomass of each species over a cycle and coefficent of variation of the total biomass
+* `check_for_stability_m`: A script which checks for convergence in the saved files, based on species richness, total abundance over a cycle, maximum biomass of each species over a cycle and coefficent of variation of the total biomass.
+UPDATE 2018/04/13 (CP) : consider this script deprecated (see `convergence_function.m`)
 * `compute_temperature.m`: A function which returns a vector of temperature for each day of the simulation following a normal distribution.
 This function is called in `SV16_comm_assembly.m`.
 * `compute_temperature_season.m`: A function which returns a vector of temperature for each day of the simulation.
 Temperatures are sampled following a normal distribution centred on a mean values which changes sinusoidally over time with period 365 days.
 * `correlationCircles.m`: A function by David Legland which represents correlation matrix using colored circles.